Leipip/PrivateNotes/README.md

 ## About

 PrivateNotes is a note-taking app for andriod mobile deivces.
-This applicaiton is not currently on the app sotre and so to to use you'll need to clone a copy of the soiurce files here and run it locally on your computer from andriod studio.
+This applicaiton is not currently on the app store and so to use it you'll need to clone a copy of the source code here and run it locally on your computer from Android Studio.

 ## Installation